Plandid/plandid-userdata-driver/README.md

 # building/running

 Make sure you have defined environment variables or a .env file that conforms to the .env.sample file.
-The SSL variables are optional.
+The HTTPS_PORT SSL variables are optional.
 If you supply, them the server will serve over https.

 $ npm start